-Darkroom festival at Deptford Cinema presents a weekend of experimental film and sound art.
+Darkroom festival presents a weekend of experimental film and sound art.
 Come into the darkroom to explore works ranging from personal archive material, analogue film interactions, audiovisual performance, documentary, and sound art.

 Only short films only within the genres stated will be accepted.
 All films not in English must have English subtitles (hard-coded is preferred but an attached SRT is accepted).
 Any genre and format is accepted provided it is relevant to the current season.
 Submission format should be 1080p HD MP4 to ensure ease of screening.